kerthcet/cdc/README.md

 # cdc
 Change data capture with Kafka.
-Build connector image with Dockerfile.
+Build kafkaconnect image with Dockerfile.

+#### Prequisites: kafkacluster + kafkaconnect running.

 ## How to regist
 	make regist-connect